wso2/performance-common/README.md

    [-n <jmeter_servers>] [-j <jmeter_server_heap_size>] [-k <jmeter_client_heap_size>] [-l <netty_service_heap_size>]
    [-i <include_scenario_name>] [-e <include_scenario_name>] [-t] [-p <estimated_processing_time_in_between_tests>] [-h]

 -u: Concurrent Users to test.
-Multiple users must be separated by spaces.
+You can give multiple options to specify multiple users.
 Default "50 100 150 500 1000".
 -b: Message sizes in bytes.
-Multiple message sizes must be separated by spaces.
+You can give multiple options to specify multiple message sizes.
 Default "50 1024 10240".
 -s: Backend Sleep Times in milliseconds.
-Multiple sleep times must be separated by spaces.
+You can give multiple options to specify multiple sleep times.
 Default "0 30 500 1000".
 -m: Application heap memory sizes.
-Multiple heap memory sizes must be separated by spaces.
+You can give multiple options to specify multiple heap memory sizes.
 Default "2g".
 -d: Test Duration in seconds.
 Default 900.
 -w: Warm-up time in minutes.
 Default 5.
 -n: Number of JMeter servers.
 If n=1, only client will be used.
 If n > 1, remote JMeter servers will be used.
 Default 1.